Author: Rogelio Guajardo, Head of Analysis, Ultrasonic Cracks

 With enhanced capabilities in the Eclipse ultrasonic crack inspection tool, we can incorporate a technique that records two signals and three methodologies instead of one signal and one methodology.
 Let me explain.

-When creating the Eclipse ultrasonic crack inspection tool, our objective was to provide detailed information on at-risk features in at-risk areas.
-The Eclipse ultrasonic crack inspection tool analysis is performed in tandem, evaluating pulse-echo while also assessing pitch and catch signals.
+When creating the Eclipse ultrasonic, our objective was to provide detailed information on at- features in at-risk areas.
+The Eclipse ultrasonic crack inspection tool analysis is performed in tandem, evaluating pulse-echo while also assessing signals.
 These signals complement one other, so when pulse-echo reaches its limits, the Eclipse ultrasonic crack inspection tool signal jumps in and picks up any lost depth.
 This ensures the depth for complex geometry features is recorded.
 The technological addition has immensely accelerated operators' standards throughout the industry.

 Let's take a step back and reiterate the significance of this innovation.
-Prior to this advancement, we could identify a feature as crack-like but were unable to provide insight into the specifics of this crack-like feature.
+Prior to this advancement, we could identify aas -like but were unable to provide insight into the specifics of this crack-like feature.
 How do you prioritize a data list that simply says 'crack-like' features?
 It's nearly impossible.

-With the Eclipse ultrasonic crack inspection tool, we can put our finger on exactly what features exist by providing sub-features.
-We can tell an operator that a crack in their pipeline can be branching or hooked and see under the surface within that feature.
-With a subtype category, operators can have transparency into the real challenges of their pipeline and focus their efforts on the features that matter most.
+With the Eclipse ultrasonic crack in their pipeline can be branching or hooked and see under the surface within that .
+With a subtype category, operators can have transparency into the real challenges of their pipeline and focus their efforts on the features that matter most., we can put our finger on exactly what features exist by providing sub-features.
+We can tell an that a

-I recently had a conversation with an operator who has been running our tools since 2009.
-We have analyzed large amounts of their data over time and we were discussing how we could leverage the Eclipse ultrasonic crack inspection tool for a specific pipeline of theirs.
+I recently had a conversation with anwho has been running our tools since 2009.
+We have analyzed large amounts of their data over time and we were discussing how we could leverage the Eclipse ultrasonic for a specific pipeline of theirs.
 Based on the historic data, it was clear that their features were not growing.
 So why would it be beneficial to run an Eclipse tool?

 With Eclipse, this operator would be able to distinguish (out of their universe of features) the difference between each crack features, i.e. hook cracks versus lack of fusions.
-This allows them to incorporate this additional data point into their pressure calculations, ensuring they are taking the proper safety measures while simultaneously improving their overall integrity program.
+This allows them to incorporate this additional data point into their pressure calculations, ensuring they are taking the proper safety measures while simultaneously improving their overallprogram.

-If you'd like to learn more about the Eclipse ultrasonic crack inspection tool, feel free to send me an email at Rogelio.Guajardo@NDT-Global.com.
+If you'd like to learn more about the Eclipse ultrasonic crack inspection, feel free to send me an email at Rogelio.Guajardo@NDT-Global.com.